ShalokShalom/Tracy/README.md

 # Tracy

-A transpiler from Go to Gleam — built in phases, verified by tests.
+### A transpiler from Go to Gleam — built in phases, verified by tests.

-## Idea

-Go and Gleam are semantically very different languages.

-Go is imperative, mutable, and nil-based.
+Go and Gleam are semantically very different languages; **Go** is imperative, mutable, and nil-based.
-Gleam is functional, immutable, and has no nil.
+**Gleam** is functional, immutable, and has no nil.

-Despite this, a surprisingly large portion of Go code can be translated automatically to Gleam.
+Despite this, a surprisingly large portion of Go code can be automatically translated into Gleam.

-This repository tries to achieve that.
+This repository tries to achieve that.😎😎

 The transpiler itself is written in Go, and the tests obviously in Gleam.